 Tinea Corporis or ringworm is a fungal infection that can cause a circular rash of redness or silvery.
 This skin disease can appear all over the body, but generally on the arms and legs.
 Tinea corporis is more easily spread in warm and humid climates.

-Tinea corporis is not classified as serious skin disease and can be treated easily.
+Tinea corporis is not classified as a serious skin disease and can be treated easily.
 But the condition is very susceptible to spread and contagious.
 Some animals, such as dogs and cats, can spread tinea corporis fungus in humans in case of physical contact.

 Ringworm can affect the skin on any part of the body, such as the scalp, or the palms and feet.
 The condition has a different name depending on where the infection occurs.
 Some of them are as follows: